 10. Kederekt Leviathan

-like an actual rock.
-But you can see
+He's like The Rock, except he looks like an actual rock.
+But you can see the resemblance, right? |

 Back in Zenny when I first got into Magic, I played this silly Quest For Ula's Temple deck, filled with copies of Wrexial, Lorthos, Inkwell Leviathans, Kraken Hatchlings, Shoal Serpent, Serpent of the Endless Sea, and this guy.